TurboWarp/docs/docs/development/extensions/introduction.md

 This will start a local HTTP server on http://localhost:8080/ in whatever folder you ran that command in.

-The port that your server runs on does matter.
-For now, we suggest using a part *other* than 8000 if possible as this is reserved for unsandboxed extensions.
-We will talk about this more later, but the short version is that unsandboxed extensions have some extra responsibilities that we won't be talking about until later, so use another port for now.
+For now, we suggest using a part *other* than 8000 if possible.
+We will talk more about this later, but for now we want the extensions you write to run in the sandbox.
+We will talk about what this means later, but the short version is that unsandboxed extensions have some extra responsibilities that we don't want to bore you with yet.

 Create a file called `hello-world.js` and put any text in it (we will discuss what to put in it later).
-Make sure you're able to read the contents of the file in your browser by visiting a link like http://localhost:8080/hello-world.js.
+Make sure you're able to read the contents of the file in your browser by visiting a link like [http://localhost:8080/hello-world.js](http://localhost:8080/hello-world.js).

 ## Next steps